Muppet1856/Volleyball-Stats/README.md

 4. Select **Create a D1 database** and name it (for example, `volleyball-stats-db`).
 Cloudflare automatically creates and binds the database to your Pages project.
 5. Set the binding name to `VOLLEYBALL_STATS_DB` so the Worker can reach it.【F:src/api/database.js†L1-L19】

+## Enable live score updates

+The Worker uses a Durable Object to coordinate live score broadcasts across all connected clients.
+In the Pages project **Settings → Functions**, add a Durable Object binding with the following values:

+- **Binding name**: `LIVE_MATCH`
+- **Class name**: `LiveMatchDurableObject`

+When the Worker deploys, Cloudflare will automatically provision the Durable Object namespace defined in `wrangler.toml`.
+Each match ID maps to a unique Durable Object instance that fans out WebSocket updates to every viewer.【F:wrangler.toml†L7-L13】【F:src/live/liveMatch.js†L1-L129】

 ## Run migrations from the dashboard

 1. In the Pages project **Settings → Functions**, open the D1 database you created in the previous step.